bigbluebutton/plugin-generic-link-share/README.md

 npm run build-bundle
 ```

-The above command will generate the `dist` folder, containing the bundled JavaScript file named `GenericLinkShare.js`.
+The above commands will generate the `dist` folder, containing the bundled JavaScript file named `GenericLinkShare.js`.
 This file can be hosted on any HTTPS server along with its `manifest.json`.

-If you install the Plugin separated to the manifest, remember to change the `javascriptEntrypointUrl` in the `manifest.json` to the correct endpoint.
+If you install the plugin separated from the manifest, remember to change the `javascriptEntrypointUrl` in the `manifest.json` to the correct endpoint.

 To use the plugin in BigBlueButton, send this parameter along in create call: